nst/UniBinary/README.md

 # UniBinary

 _A binary-to-text encoding format.
 Encodes 3 bytes in 2 Unicode character.
-Think "Base64 for Unicode"._
+Think "Base64 for Unicode" with RLE compression._

 ### What is UniBinary